Internal conflict in Peru: Continued activity (2017–present)

-On 11 August 2022, a joint police-military operation (codenamed Operación Patriota) took place in Vizcatán with the goal of capturing Víctor Quispe Palomino ("Comrade José"), leader of the MPCP.
-It led to the capture of the area, although Quispe managed to escape, abeit wounded.
+On 11 August 2022, a joint police–military operation (codenamed Operación Patriota) took place in Vizcatán with the goal of capturing Víctor Quispe Palomino ("Comrade José"), leader of the MPCP.
+It led to the capture of the area, although Quispe managed to escape, albeit wounded.
 The operation led to the capture of documents and weaponry, and the killing of 10 to 15 terrorists, with two military soldiers also killed.
 Another operation took place in Huanta on 28 September, led by DIRCOTE, where weaponry and explosives were seized.

 On 11 February 2023, seven police officers were killed, and another one injured, when their vehicle was ambushed in the VRAEM region, in a suspected attack by remnants of Shining Path.
 On 13 March, one soldier was killed in a clash at Quebrada Eloy.
 Four days later, the capture of "Comrade Álvaro" and "Comrade Paulino" was announced.

 On 8 April, Asháninka leader Santiago Contoricón, who had previously been a vocal opponent of the group, was shot by hitmen at his home in Puerto Ocopa.
 In response, local asháninkas carried out a strike, which concluded with the disappearance of four people.

 On 15 June, Carlos Solier Zúñiga ("Comrade Carlos") was captured in Ocaña, accused of being behind the attacks in Pichari and San Miguel del Ene.
 On 26 July, a military helicopter was attacked over Llochegua District, with one minor being injured.
-On 4 September, at least six people were killed in a clash, including 4 soldiers and two militants.
+On 4 September, at least six people were killed in a clash, including four soldiers and two militants.
 On 25 September, a nurse, who had been kidnapped on 7 September in San Juan Mantaro, was executed by rebels after they accused him of spying for the Peruvian Armed Forces.

 In September 2024, a military operation saw the capture of Octavio Vargas Ñahuicopa (also known as "Ciperian"), who was identified as a main figure in the group.
 In October of the same year, a police operation led to the arrest of Iván Quispe Palomino, erroneously reported as a leader of the group.
 Despite being one of the Quispe Palomino siblings, he had no links to them of the group since his release from prison in 2005.